caibengbu/ecma33330_proj/README.md

 There are two sources of raw CPS Basic Monthly data: [NBER.org](https://data.nber.org/cps-basic2/) and [Census.gov](https://www.census.gov/data/datasets/time-series/demo/cps/cps-basic.html).
 Since [Census.gov](https://www.census.gov/data/datasets/time-series/demo/cps/cps-basic.html) does not support downloading data files older than 1994 but is more up-to-date than [NBER.org](https://data.nber.org/cps-basic2/) in terms of newly published data, we download CPS Basic data older than 1994 from NBER and newer ones from Census.

 ## Environment and Prerequisite Installations
 This package is built on and tested on Python 3.6.
 It is OS independent, tested on MacOS 10.15.7 and Windows 10.
 In order to retrieve and install the package, `pip` is required.
+No other manual installation is needed.

 ## Outputs
 If executed without error, there would be an `output/` folder and a `figure/` folder. `output/` contains the monthly transitional probability and transitional rate between employment status. `figure/` contains the plot in which hypothetical unemployment rate and actual unemployment rate is plotted together for comparison.